oneforawe/config-repo/config/win/README.md

 Note: WSL Ubuntu uses System V, not systemd for process management.

-## WSL Interaction
+### WSL Interaction

 * Start a WSL Ubuntu instance
   * [best] With the Terminal (Windows Terminal) app open, click on the down-arrow next to the rightmost tab and select "Ubuntu-20.04" from the drop-down menu that appears in order to simultaneously open a new tab and start the WSL system.
-  * [ok] Open the 'Ubuntu 20.04 LTS' virtual-terminal app.
+  * [ok] Open the Ubuntu virtual-terminal app (EG: 'Ubuntu 20.04 LTS').
 * PowerShell Commands
   * `wsl -l`
   * `wsl -l -v`